 If accepted into the program, students will enroll in two 5000-level courses in their 4th Year of undergraduate study, after which they will matriculate fully into the MA.
 (Note that these two 5000-level courses will not count towards the 120 credits needed to graduate with a BA from the College.
 Nor do they count toward the major in French.
 By GSAS regulation, B- is the lowest grade for which a student will receive credit for these courses, and students must maintain a minimum G.P.A. of 3.0 (B) to make satisfactory progress).
 In the following year, they will enroll in eight 5000-level courses.
 A maximum of one course may be taken in a department other than French (students must indicate the relevance of this course for their studies and petition the DGS for permission prior to enrolling).
 From the 9 total courses that must be taken in the French Department, at least three must be focused on the period before 1800; at least another three must focus on the period after 1750.
 One course may be taken as a reading course.
 In their final semester, students will complete the comprehensive MA examination.

-Students may be able to take two of the required courses during the summer on the UVA Study Abroad programs in Lyon or Rabat.
+Students may be able to take two of the required courses during the summer on the UVA Study Abroad programs in Lyon.
 Interested students should inquire with the director of the relevant program as early as possible in the year prior to the summer abroad.

 Details on the required courses and the examination can be found in the Graduate Handbook.